opfesoft/sol-docs/db/world/scripts.md

 ### effIndex

-The effect index of the spell that this script is to be applied to.
+The effect index of the spell that this script is to be applied to (values 0-2).

 ### delay